Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 Troy Stats and Trends

+- So far this season Troy has one win against the spread.

-- Troy's games this season have gone over the total in two out of six opportunities (33.3%).
+- Troy's games this year have hit the over two times in six opportunities (33.3%).

 - Troy is 1-2 against the spread and 4-0 overall in games when it scores more than 17.1 points.